microsoft-search/pnp-modern-search-layouts/Results/Microsoft Search Style Documents/Microsoft Search Documents layouts.md

 ## Additional Properties (in `selected properties`)
-The following additional properties are neede:
+The following additional properties are needed:
 * `ParentLink`
 * `FileName`